psmak3/psmak3.github.io/_posts/popculture/2016-06-29-2016-popculture-nobodybeatsthewiz.md

 ![](http://blogs.nd.edu/oblation/files/2013/03/gandalflaugh.jpg)

 The Spew officially endorses Gandalf the White in this epic battle.
 The main issue I had with Yoda is that the Force is not as powerful of magic in Star Wars as the magic in Middle Earth and the Harry Potter world.
-Yes, Yoda can lift and throw heavy things, but he harness Force powers that are meant to attack.
+Yes, Yoda can lift and throw heavy things, but he doesn't harness Force powers that are meant to attack.
 I issue I had with Dumbledore is that he never killed anyone, he just seemed to throw spells around to no avail.
 Dumbledore also was ultra-passive in his plan to topple Voldemort; he let himself die.
 Die?
 What kind of plan is that; your most powerful player in the game offs himself?

 Gandalf has a strong track record of kills, has the best win over a foe in the Balrog, has a diverse way of attacking using both sword and staff, and the fact he is basically a god puts him over the top in this melee.
 Yes he couldn't overpower the Witch-King, but all of these guys have stubbed their toe against an enemy at one time.